chevah/geck/content/documentation.rst

 Readers will have varying form of technical backgrounds and familiarity with the software and its features and functionalities.

+If there is a customer needing help with the setup, like securing their setup, ask what they are trying to do to see if the documentation can be improved.

 Semantic Linefeeds
 ------------------